aghstrategies/com.aghstrategies.introtodonateform/readme.md

   | Email       | itdf-email    |
   | Amounts     | itdf-amount   |

+2) Set up the contribution page you will be linking to.
+Get the ID number of the contribution page. add to your form a hidden field that looks like this ``  <input type="hidden" name="id" value="{the id number of the contribution page you are using}">
+`` in the example below I use ID #2.

-2) Set up the following hidden fields and the form action according to what CMS you are using:
+3) Set up the following hidden fields and the form action according to what CMS you are using:

 ### WordPress: